qcodespp/qcodespp.github.io/_sources/index.rst.txt

 and running measurement loops.

-The qcodes++ package provides a user-friendly frontend to the solid backend of qcodes.
-If you have always wanted to run your measurements using python but found QCoDeS too daunting, qcodes++ is the package for you.
-Qcodes++ features
+The qcodes++ package provides a user-friendly frontend to the solid backend of QCoDeS.
+If you have always wanted to run your measurements using python but found QCoDeS too daunting, qcodes++ is the package for you. qcodes++ features

 * Text-based data (i.e. readable by e.g. notepad, excel, origin pro, etc)
 * A simple yet powerful method for taking data and running measurements and loops